openmainframeproject/tac/code_of_conduct.md

 #### Incident 2025-1

 A report was received regarding a community member who made comments via email accusing a committee of racial bias, and in further email communications, made reference to challenging an individual to a "duel".
 The TAC met and reviewed the comments.
+The TAC decided to issue a warning to the community member based on the enforcement guidelines in the Open Mainframe Project Code of Conduct.

+#### Incident 2025-2

-The TAC made the decision to issue a warning to the community member based on the enforcement guidelines in the Open Mainframe Project Code of Conduct.
+A report was made regarding continued disparaging and hostile statements about the Open Mainframe Project community on social media and Open Mainframe Project communication channels, connected to Incident 2025-1.
+The TAC met and reviewed the comments.
+The TAC decided to issue a warning to the community member based on the enforcement guidelines in the Open Mainframe Project Code of Conduct.